 Mention subways in Cleveland, and many people will wax nostalgic about the streetcar line that once ran beneath the roadway on the Detroit-Superior Bridge before ducking underground in the Ohio City neighborhood.
 Few know that downtown Cleveland missed several opportunities to build a subway beneath its streets.
 This talk presents the seldom-told story of how metropolitan fragmentation and feuds between downtown businesses led to the cancellation of a downtown subway in the 1950s.
 It examines the context of concerns about the city’s future and the fallout from failing to build the subway.

-A Plum on America’s North Coast: Cleveland’s Unending Bid to Recast Its Image
+Believing in Cleveland: A City’s Unending Bid to Recast Its Image

 This talk focuses on perceptions of decline in Ohio’s largest city since the 1960s and explores a series of high-visibility initiatives to accentuate the positive.
 By the 1960s, the city’s unofficial slogan, “The Best Location in the Nation,” rang hollow.
 City boosters pursued a series of campaigns from physical renewal projects to slogans to overcome unfortunate events ranging from riots to a burning river to political feuding to deindustrialization.
-Today Cleveland’s approach to its image reflects lessons learned from a half century of rebranding.
+A half century of rebranding offers lessons for cities today.